 3. Top to toe

 It’s important to get up regularly throughout the day and stretch your whole body.
 Sitting down for long periods without moving can leave you at risk of thrombosis.
-Set an hourly reminder on your phone or computer to stand up and do a top to toe stretch and a quick walking circuit of the office.
+Set an hourly reminder on your phone or computer to stand up and do a top to toe stretch and a quick walking circuit of the room.

 - Stand straight and lift your arms above your head